osrf/gazebo_user_guide/src/started_models.md

 the user and showing it (most) sensors; e.g., a robot upper arm's visual body might be a carefully detailed 3-D mesh

-These and other properties of a model are written using SDF and stored in files, either locally on the user's machine or in the online [model database](@ref started__models__database).
+These and other properties of a model are written using SDF and are stored in files, either locally on the user's machine or in the online [model database](@ref started__models__database).
 [Building a model](@ref started__models__building) is the process of writing that SDF file.
 Models